mpimble/mpimble/README.md

 - ⚡ Fun fact: ...
 -->

-Currently studying CS at Northeastern
+Currently studying CS at Northeastern with a concentration in artificial intelligence